-Interdisciplinary Arts is an exciting major that includes art, music, performance, literature and linguistics.
-You will gain a rich understanding of your chosen field and the wider creative process by exploring these disciplines from practical, theoretical and historical perspectives.
+Interdisciplinary arts is about crossing boundaries, exploring ideas and having new experiences.
+To facilitate this you can build your degree from a wide selection of courses that best reflect your interests and support your ambitions.
+You will gain a rich understanding of your chosen subjects and the creative process by exploring these disciplines from practical, theoretical and historical perspectives.

 Why study Interdisciplinary Arts?

-The Interdisciplinary Arts major at iCLA enables you deepen your artistic skills and broaden your creative options.
+The Interdisciplinary Arts major at iCLA enables you to deepen your artistic skills and broaden your creative options.
 After laying the foundations during the first half of your studies, you will have maximum freedom to discover new fields and cultivate your interests.
 You are encouraged to supplement your core arts studies with courses from other areas to tailor your degree towards your chosen career.
 The unique blend of courses offered at iCLA gives you the opportunity to develop your own area of practice while gaining inspiration from related disciplines.

 What will I study?

-- Language Arts (literature and linguistics)
+- Language Arts (Creative Writing, Literary Analysis, and Linguistics)

 - Japanese Culture